X-rays

 Depending on which part of your body is being tested, you may need to change into a hospital gown before your X-ray.
 You may be asked to remove any jewellery too.
 You may want to consider wearing clothes that will be easy to remove and leaving jewellery at home.

 X-rays can be carried out in different ways, depending on the part of your body being X-rayed.
-If you’re having a chest X-ray, you may need to stand against an X-ray machine.
-For other types of X-ray, you may need to lie on an X-ray table or couch.
-Your radiographer will help you to get into the right position.
+If you’re having a chest X-ray, you may need to stand up, against an X-ray machine.
+For other types of X-ray, you may need to lie or sit down on an X-ray table or couch.
+The operator will help you to get into the right position.

 Having an X-ray involves being exposed to radiation.
 Any exposure to radiation carries a risk of developing cancer.
 Simple X-rays use a very low dose.
 It’s about the same as you’d receive from natural radiation in the atmosphere over a few days.
-Your doctor will only recommend an X-ray when it’s really necessary, so you can be sure that the benefits outweigh the risks.
+Your doctor will only recommend an X-ray when it’s really necessary.
+This means the benefits of having it should outweigh any potential risks.
+Ask your doctor if you have any questions or concerns about this.

 Children and X-rays